kmkr/splendid-nudibranch/content.md

 Location		Egypt
 Tags			2015
 Latin			Aurelia aurita
-Description		The short tentacles around the bell of the moon jelly are poisonous to small marine animals that the jelly sometimes eat.
+Description		The short tentacles around the bell of the moon jelly are poisonous to small marine animals, which the jelly sometimes eat.
 A complete meal is ensured by using a layer of mucus covering the creature to catch plankton.

 DSC07289.jpg